-We are a large school-wide team consisting of: our SENDCo, Dr Fiona Ross; our Assistant SENDCo, Ms Paula Smith; and a team of Teaching Assistants (TAs) who support access to education for our pupils.
-We have subject-specific TAs for English, EAL, Maths and Science as well as a number of TAs working across year groups and with individual pupils.
+We are a large school-wide team consisting of our SENDCo, Simon Dobson, our Assistant SENDCo, Mr Jonathan Lawes, and a team of Teaching Assistants (TAs) who support access to education for our pupils.
+We have subject-specific TAs for English, Maths and Science as well as a number of TAs working across year groups and with individual pupils.
+Our TAs also function as Key Workers for EHCP pupils and a small number of SEND pupils to facilitate regular conversations between school and home.

 Our team are based in the Hub, a neurodiverse and exciting space within the school.